programmmerjosh/programmmerjosh.github.io/README.md

-Portfolio website.
+A résumé in the shape of a website.

-Go to https://programmmerjosh.github.io OR https://joshua-resume.com to view.
+Go to https://programmmerjosh.github.io to view.